eb613819/ITS-5900-Cloud-Lab-Notebook/deliverable-03/deliverable-03B/README.md

 **Note**: Use the default file location when prompted and give it a passphrase that you can remember.

+A success will show the key's randomart image.

 ### Start the SSH Agent
 Start the SSH agent and set the necessary environment variables:
 ```bash